shwenzhang/AndResGuard/README.md

     useSign = true
     // It will keep the origin path of your resources when it's true keepRoot = false
+    // If set, name column in arsc those need to proguard will be kept to this value fixedResName = "tencent"
     // It will merge the duplicated resources, but don't rely on this feature too much.
     // it's always better to remove duplicated resource from repo mergeDuplicatedRes = true